MicrosoftDocs/learn/learn-pr/student-evangelism/machine-learning-model-nasa/includes/7-visualize-model.md

 :::image type="content" source="../media/decision-tree.png" alt-text="Visualization of decision tree." loc-scope="azure":::

-Overall, when we look at the data set, we have 240 samples:
+Overall, when we look at the dataset, we have 240 samples:
 - 192 are no launches
 - 48 are launches